florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## Deliverable 3
-At the end of this 3 month period all of your initial set tasks should be completed ✅.
+At the end of these 3 months, all of your initial set tasks should be completed ✅.
 You should have some roles written and modularized some of the more complex playbooks.
 Meet with the core Ansible team and review your experiences and decide on a strategy for the following 9 months.

 * Are there any issues❓
 * Do you need more resources❓